- How is female reproductive anatomy involved in the conception of a baby?

 What are the benefits of IVF?

-IVF services can be personalized to fit the needs of the patient and has a higher success rate when other treatments are not successful.
-IVF treatments are safe, effective, and low risk.
+IVF services can be personalized to fit the needs of the patient and can have a higher success rate when other treatments are not successful.

 Unlike natural fertilization, IVF does not involve the woman’s fallopian tubes, so if these are blocked, damaged or absent, pregnancy is still possible.